Goldsmiths' PhD by Publication is designed for academics with an existing portfolio of published work addressing a central research question

-The PhD by Publication is not offered as an alternative to the traditional PhD programme of study, but as an option for staff who may have entered higher education mid-career or who are in more practice-based professions and have a body of work not more than 10 years old that can be submitted as part of a doctoral-level thesis.
+The PhD by Publication is not offered as an alternative to the traditional PhD programme of study, but as an option for academics who may have entered higher education mid-career and have a body of work not more than 10 years old that can be submitted as part of a doctoral-level thesis.

 Contact the department

-The PhD by Publication is available on a part-time basis only, as we expect that you’ll maintain your practice throughout the programme.
+The PhD by Publication is available on a part-time basis only.

-Throughout the programme you’ll develop a thesis of 15,000-30,000 words, which will be a contextualised, coherent narrative and critical appraisal of the portfolio of work you select to submit alongside it.
+You will develop a thesis of 15,000-30,000 words, which will be a contextualised, coherent narrative, and critical appraisal of the portfolio of work you choose to submit alongside it.
 This submission will be assessed by the standard examination processes for doctoral degrees, including a viva voce examination.

 You’ll receive academic support and advice from your supervisors, who will be from relevant academic departments.
 Their role will be to provide you with support and advice on:

-• selecting the work to include with your thesis submission from your portfolio
+- selecting work from your portfolio to include with your thesis submission

-Your supervisor will work closely with you to ensure that your training needs are met throughout the programme.
-The PhD practice forum offers practice research training including:
+Your supervisors will work closely with you to ensure that your training needs are met throughout the programme.

 You’ll also be expected to give at least one presentation to your peer group, including non-specialists, during your period of registration.